 -5th; The next step is to select all layers and auto align them all together.
 (Edit / Auto Align Layers).
 Photoshop should be intelligent enough to see that you desire to do a Focus Stacking so go with the default settings.
 You won’t need to check any boxes here and you can go with Automatic Mode.

 -8th; Select all layers and group them together.
 You should name this group Focus.
-(Cmd G or Ctrl G on a PC)
+(Cmd G or Ctrl G on a PC) I always make sure to name my layers and groups according to what they actually are...it makes things a lot easier in the future when ever you are looking for a specific layer.

 -10th; Next step will be to auto blend all layers.
 (Edit / Auto Blend Images) Once again, Photoshop should instantly understand your intention.
-You should have a check in the Stack Images box as soon as you open the window….if not, just choose Stack Images.
+You should already have a check in the Stack Images box as soon as you open the window….if not, just choose Stack Images.
 You will also have two unchecked boxes at the bottom of this window.
-You should check the first one as Photoshop will adjust Colors and Tones automatically for every image while stacking.
+You should check the first one as Photoshop will adjust Colors and Tones automatically ifor smooth transitioning between every image while stacking.
 The second box should remain unchecked.
 I didn’t get good results on most occasions when I checked this one.
 Press OK and let your device do the Focus Stacking job for you.